10/31/2024

 Obviously bead embroidery is the easiest one to mix with hand embroidery.
 Just throw some extra beads on there, right?

 Like so many of my pieces, this tiny hen was completely unplanned.
-I had a small piece of linen and wondered I would like working without a frame.
+I had a small piece of linen and wondered if I would like working without a frame.
 The inspiration to make a hen came from a cartoon I had seen shortly before.

 Of course there are things I would do differently now.
 I would have planned in to pad the hen, so the silver edging wouldn't sit on the top even if they are size 15 beads.
 I would not have used the thicker felt to stabilize the linen and my hen would have got a beak that's more visible.
 My only excuse for making it ecru is that it was late at night and I just grabbed something without thinking.